-The curriculum framework organizes US history into nine periods and presents key conceptual understandings that students should explore in that period.
+The course framework organizes U.S. history into nine periods and presents key conceptual understandings that students should explore in that period.

 |Period||Date Range||Conceptual Focus||% of Instructional Time||% of AP Exam|